 f.
-Arrangements for setting pay and remuneration of key management personnel g.
-Trade union facility time
+Arrangements for setting pay and remuneration of key management personnel

-The Launceston College MAT follows School Teachers' Pay and Conditions to determine the pay for all teaching members of staff.
-The pay of non-teaching staff is determined using the pay grades set out in the MAT pay policy and reviewed using the pay and grading system set by Trustees.
-The CEO has the delegated authority for setting pay within the MAT and the MAT Board sets the pay for the CEO.
+Athena Learning Trust follows School Teachers' Pay and Conditions to determine the pay for all teaching members of staff.
+The pay of non-teaching staff is set by considering and reflecting the NJC annual pay recommendations and recommendations made by the Living Wage foundation.
+It is determined using the pay grades set out in the Trust pay policy.
+The CEO has the delegated authority for setting pay within the Trust in conjunction with the Performance and Pay committee, with oversight from the Trust board.